 A Review of The Whole-Brain Child by Dr. Daniel J. Siegel and Tara Payne Bryson, Ph.D.
 (2012)

 At CFS, we don’t manage people or prescribe solutions.
 We listen – with compassion.
 When people feel accepted, safe and understood, that’s when things start to change – for the better.
 We believe that everyone, regardless of financial capacity, should have access to professional, effective and efficient clinical treatment.
+Our Engagement Team ensures that anyone who reaches out to us will receive support either in person or over the phone – within one business day – guaranteed.
 Read about our Affordable Counselling Program.